 [Made one of my recipes?
 Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
 I love seeing what you create!]

 - 4 cups fresh corn kernels, (about 4 cobs)*

 - 1 4oz can diced green chilis, drained and rinsed (I use hot chiles)

 - ⅓ cup sour cream

 - ¼ Tbsp + 2 Tbsp cilantro, chopped

 - 1 jalapeno, deseeded & finely chopped

 - 1 lime, juiced

-- Cut the corn kernels off the cob and heat a large sauté pan over medium high heat.
-Once hot, spray the pan with non-stick cooking spray and add your corn.
-Sauté until hot and the kernels have slightly browned.
+- Heat a large pan over medium high heat and spray it with cooking spray once hot.
+Then add your corn kernels and sauté until they're cooked through and slightly brown.
 (About 2-3 minutes.)
-Then pour your kernels in a large bowl and let them cool slightly.
+Transfer your kernels in a large bowl and set them aside.

 - Next add the rest of your ingredients to the bowl with your corn and mix until the sour cream is fully incorporated.
 Taste your dip and adjust as needed.
 (Sometimes I'll add more lime juice or another handful of cilantro.)